bleonard/career_day/README.md

 ### Code

-Then I'm going to run the code in this repository (bin/picker).
+Then I'm going to run the code in this repository.

-    $ guesser
+    $ ./bin/guesser

 And have it play the game a few times.